CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Implementations have to provide the ability to override root zone DS records, which is only intended for local testing environments or to reflect updated IANA trust anchors before the underlying DNSSEC implementation is updated.

 The verification procedure should support both verification orders described in {{verification-procedure}}: either starting with the DNSSEC chain and ending with the signature, or vice versa.
-A critical aspect is validating that all components in the trust chain—DNSSEC records, certificates, and signature—have validity periods that overlap for at least one second.
+A critical aspect is validating that all components in the trust chain (DNSSEC records, certificates, and signatures) have validity periods that overlap for at least one second.
 Implementations should also handle multiple TXT records correctly, selecting the appropriate one based on key information and service OID.

 Error handling should categorise failures based on verification steps ({{verification-procedure}}), with different diagnostic detail levels for debugging versus production.
 Performance optimisations may include caching verified DNSSEC chains, using efficient ASN.1 parsing libraries, ensuring thread safety, and optimising certificate validation operations.